xraypy/xraylarch/doc/xafs/feffit.rst

 primary motivation for Larch.
 In this section, we describe how to set up a fitting model to fit a set of FEFF calculations to XAFS data.
 Many parts of the documentation so far have touched on important aspects of this process, and those sections will be referenced here.

 The Feffit Strategy for Modeling EXAFS Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic approach to modeling EXAFS data in Larch is to create a model
+The basic approach to modeling EXAFS data in Larch[NewvilleFEFFIT] is to
-EXAFS :math:`\chi(k)` as a sum of scattering paths that will be compared to
+create a model EXAFS :math:`\chi(k)` as a sum of scattering paths that will
-experimentally derived :math:`\chi(k)`.
-The model will consist of a set of
+be compared to experimentally derived :math:`\chi(k)`.
+The model will
-FEFF Scattering Paths representing the photo-electron scattering from
+consist of a set of FEFF Scattering Paths representing the photo-electron
-different sets of atoms.
-As discussed in ref:`xafs-feffpaths_sec`, these
+scattering from different sets of atoms.
+As discussed in
-FEFF Paths have a fixed set of physically meaningful parameters than can be
+ref:`xafs-feffpaths_sec`, these FEFF Paths have a fixed set of physically
-modified to alter the predicted contribution to :math:`\chi(k)`.
-Any of
+meaningful parameters than can be modified to alter the predicted
-these values can be defined as algebraic expressions of Larch Parameters
+contribution to :math:`\chi(k)`.
+Any of these values can be defined as
-defined by :func:`_math.param`.
-The actual fit uses the same fitting
+algebraic expressions of Larch Parameters defined by :func:`_math.param`.
-infrastructure as to :func:`_math.minimize` to refine the values of the
+The actual fit uses the same fitting infrastructure as to
-variable parameters in the model so as to best match the experimental data.
+:func:`_math.minimize` to refine the values of the variable parameters in
-Because :math:`\chi(k)` has known properties and :math:`k` dependencies, it
+the model so as to best match the experimental data.
+Because
-is common to weight and Fourier transform (as described in
+:math:`\chi(k)` has known properties and :math:`k` dependencies, it is
-:ref:`xafs-ft_sec`) for the analysis.
-In general term, the the refinement
+common to weight and Fourier transform (as described in :ref:`xafs-ft_sec`)
-process will compare experimental and model :math:`\chi(k)` after a
+for the analysis.
+In general term, the the refinement process will compare
-*Transformation*.
+experimental and model :math:`\chi(k)` after a *Transformation*.

 The model for :math:`\chi(k)` used to compare to data is